-While we have nothing good to say about scammers, we have to admit to a certain grudging admiration for their creativity.
+While we have nothing good to say about an email scam, but we have to admit to a certain grudging admiration for their creativity.
 The tech industry no sooner figures out how to circumvent the latest scam when a new one shows up.
 Their latest scheme to defraud businesses out of their hard-earned money—the so-called CEO Email Scam—has been chillingly effective so far.

-If you know what to look for, your St. Louis business won't be the next victim of a CEO Email scam.
+If you know what to look for, your business won't be the next victim of a CEO Email scam.
 Here's how it works:

 The scam typically targets staff members authorized to transfer funds for your business.
 In most cases, they receive an email from the company CEO asking to approve a wire transfer.
 Since the email comes from the CEO's email account, the accountant or controller authorizes the transaction.
 When the CEO receives an email in reply to complete the process, he or she may not be alarmed if this is a typical process and the authorization arrives from someone within his organization.
 By the time the transfer is approved, the funds are already gone—deposited into an untraceable account belonging to hackers.
 Some companies may not even realize what's happened, and may even repeat the process more than once.